webdriverio/webdriverio/website/docs/CustomServices.md

 }
 ```

-It is recommended to store the browser object through the passed in paramater in the constructor.
+It is recommended to store the browser object through the passed in parameter in the constructor.
 Lastly expose both types of workers as following:

 ```js
 import CustomLauncherService from './launcher'